kencx/LinkedOut/README.md

 # LinkedOut

-LinkedOut is a social media site built with Java
+LinkedOut is a social media site built with Java.

 ## Use Case Diagram
 <img src="img/Use Case Diagram.png" width="1000">